CharacterOverflow/factorio-analytics/readme.md

 ENV values that can be set...

 - `FACTORIO_INSTALL`
   - The directory to install Factorio in (or installation to use)
 - `FACTORIO_USER`
   - The USERNAME on factorio.com to use (NOT email)
 - `FACTORIO_TOKEN`
   - The TOKEN found on your profile at https://www.factorio.com/profile
 - `FACTORIO_BUILD`
   - The 'build' of Factorio to download, if applicable.
 Options are 'alpha' or 'headless'
     - Headless is default, and includes no graphical assets.
 This is the default build for servers
   - If you want to use advanced debugging on blueprints you use (load the test scenario), please use 'alpha'
   - Alpha is the normal build of the game, and requires the game purchased to use!
 Login after launching is not required
 - `FACTORIO_VERSION`
   - Version of Factorio to download (if applicable).
 Defaults to latest stable version
 - `FACTORIO_DL_TIMEOUT`
   - After how long a download should be force-stopped - both mods and game download itself
+- `PG_CACHE_HOST`
+  - The hostname of the Postgres database to connect to
-- 'PG_CACHE_HOST'
+- `PG_CACHE_PORT`
+  - The port of the Postgres database to connect to
-- 'PG_CACHE_PORT'
+- `PG_CACHE_USER`
+  - The username of the Postgres database to connect to
-- 'PG_CACHE_USER'
+- `PG_CACHE_PASS`
+  - The password of the Postgres database to connect to
-- 'PG_CACHE_PASS'
+- `PG_STORAGE_<VAR>`
+  - These are not yet finished.
+Eventually, there will be the ability to store data long-term in a secondary database

 ## Basic Explanation